How to use the command 'go run' (with examples)

 }

-Running the command go run hello.go will output:
+Running go run hello.go will produce:

 Hello, world!